New Creation Ministries International

 Picture

-Ward Fenley resides in Greenehaven, Arizona with his two boys, Austin and Trumann.
+Ward Fenley resides in Westcliffe, Colorado with his two boys, Austin and Trumann.
 He teaches for an online virtual academy and also teaches private music lessons.
 Ward enjoys hiking, composing, and of course, writing about and discussing theology.
 He has written two books and many articles dealing with the kingdom and grace of God.
 Ward's current focus is on the subjects of the conscience and mercy in Scripture and how those elements relate to our everyday lives and those around us.
 He believes that love shown through mercy is the captivating element which not only proves the existence of the kingdom of God, but is also that which draws unbelievers to inquire into our faith in Jesus Christ.

 Tami Jelinek writes:

 And I grew up in church.
 And heard "the gospel" preached practically from infancy.
 Or I should say, that I heard many adulterated versions of it.
-The thing about the truth of God, is that it pierces my heart to its core.
-And the way that I have learned to recognize the truth of God, is that it alone tells me the truth about myself.
+The thing about the truth of God is that it pierces my heart to its core.
+And the way that I have learned to recognize the truth of God is that it alone tells me the truth about myself.
 It tells me who I really am.
 Which is really not who I most often think I am, or who others tell

 me I am.
 One might suppose it would be hard to sort through all of this other, to find the truth.
 But it's not hard to find, because it's in the Bible.
 Every other version of "truth," even within the context of "Christianity" and "church," and in the context of "Scripture" selectively presented, stops short of piercing through our hearts to show us who we really are.
 And it seems that is not by accident.
 There is purposeful attention given, great care taken, to change the truth of God into a lie.
 The lie tells us we are something more than we are (apart from Him), and that He is something less than He is.
 And the result is that there are relatively few in "Christianity" who know and understand to worship Him both for who He is and for what He has done.
 And by extension, there are so few who know how to treat others in Him, according to the new creation that they are, and the very righteousness of God which they have become.